ibaiGorordo/SIDMini-Stereo-Dataset-Autonomous-Driving/Readme.md

-# SID Mini - A subset of SID dataset for inference examples
+# SID Mini - A subset of the SID dataset for inference examples

 This repository contains a subset (3 recordings) of the SID - Stereo Image Dataset for Autonomous Driving in Adverse Conditions dataset recorded into video.